fbpx

 Finally, to reinforce its educational mission, Energy Observer is announcing two major projects supported by its endowment fund: the creation of a digital platform , Energy Observer Weekly, dedicated to analysing and deciphering energy issues, and the Energy Observatory, a place for education and awareness-raising on the energy transition.
 The latter will become a unique cultural destination, at the crossroads of science, technology and the arts.

-Energy Observer, more than a ship, a movement towards a sustainable future!
+More than a ship, a movement toward a sustainable future

 “In 2024, on the occasion of the Olympic Games, the Company put its first two electric boats into operation, a prelude to the greening of the entire fleet by 2028.
 Energy Observer’s pioneering initiative resonates perfectly with the decarbonisation strategy pursued by the Company for several years.”